enableiot/iotkit-samples/arduino/README.md

 ## Important notes

-Before running samples, please change IP in IoTkit.h:
+Before running samples, please change IP in IoTkit.h to external IP of your device:
-#define IOTKIT_IP 127,0,0,1
+"define IOTKIT_IP 127,0,0,1"
-to external IP of your device.